Specialized research laboratories and resources:

 The Department of Laboratory Medicine and Pathology has both strong basic and clinical research components.
-It has consistently been among the top medical school pathology departments in the United States in National Institutes of Health (NIH) grant funding in recent years, ranking 12th in 2014 in the Blue Ridge Institute for Medical Research NIH funding rankings.
+It has consistently been among the top medical school pathology departments in the United States in National Institutes of Health (NIH) grant funding in recent years, ranking in the top twenty in the Blue Ridge Institute for Medical Research NIH funding rankings.

 The department's major areas of research emphasis include: